developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 ---
 ## Overview

 Device Tracker server runs on a Windows-based server or desktop.
-The Device Tracker client runs on supported [Zebra devices](../about/#supporteddevices).
+Device Tracker client runs on supported [Zebra devices](../about/#supporteddevices).
 This section provides system requirements and instructions for install and setup for the solution.

 Solution components:
 * On-premise Device Tracker server (application server with database)